-Prerequisites for Course: Successful completion of either Theatre Arts Appreciation, Musical Theatre Appreciation, or Technical Theatre Appreciation and/or recommendation of the teacher.
+Prerequisites for Course: Successful completion of either Theatre Arts Appreciation, Musical Theatre Appreciation and/or recommendation of the teacher.

-Course Description: Students
+Course Description: Students apply and expand their thea-

-apply and expand their theatre skills by functioning as a professional theatre company.
+tre skills by functioning as a professional theatre company.
 For the serious theatre student who is interested and committed to in-depth theatre exploration!